Virgin of El Rocío

-The Virgin of El Rocío (also known as Madonna of El Rocío or Our Lady of El Rocío, Virgen del Rocío, Nuestra Señora del Rocío; also, formerly, Nuestra Señora de los Remedios or Santa María de las Rocinas) is a small carved wooden statue of the Virgin and Child, of which the only carved parts are the face, hands, and the Christ child, which is venerated at the Hermitage of El Rocío (Almonte, Province of Huelva, Spain).
+The Virgin of El Rocío (also known as Madonna of El Rocío or Our Lady of El Rocío, Virgen del Rocío, Nuestra Señora del Rocío; also, formerly, Nuestra Señora de los Remedios or Santa María de las Rocinas, Blanca Paloma or Reina de las Marismas) is a title of the Blessed Virgin Mary associated with a small carved wooden statue of the Virgin and Child, of which the only carved parts are the face, hands, and the Christ child, which is venerated at the Hermitage of El Rocío (Almonte, Province of Huelva, Spain).
 The associated annual procession/pilgrimage, known as the Romería de El Rocío, draws roughly a million people each year.

+The Pilgrimage of the Rocío takes place in May or June, near Pentecost.
+In 1965, it was classified as a holiday of national touristic interest, while in 1980 it was renowned as a Holiday of international touristic interest.
+It has seen a great increase in popularity since the mid 20th century.

 Although the present Hermitage of El Rocío dates only from the second half of the 20th century, there has been a hermitage on this site since the late 13th (or possibly early 14th) century.
 The statue of Our Lady of El Rocío certainly dates back to the first of these hermitages, though its precise date and origin are a matter of some controversy; the statue predates its garments.

 The Virgin was declared the patron saint of Almonte 29 June 1653, and received Canonical Coronation in 1919.
 Pope John Paul II visited El Rocío and the Virgin 14 June 1993.